 What areas of support would you recommend the student will need at College?
-Additional Learning Support Life Skills Family support Substance Misuse Risk of offending or re- offending Financial CLA are entitled to bursaries and discretion ary funding.
-Health Advice Emotional Wellbeing Basic Skills Housing Counselling Other, please state below Risk Management Plan (Please indicate if this is for risk to others, risk to themselves or relating to sexually harmful behaviour) Please can you provide further information concerning any recommendations for support?
+Additional Learning Support Life Skills Family support Substance Misuse Risk of offending or re- offending Financial CLA are entitled to bursaries and discretion Health Advice Emotional Wellbeing

+Basic Skills ary funding.
+Housing Counselling Other, please state Dasic Onits Tiousing Counsening below Risk Management Plan • icate if this is for risk to exually harmful behavi others, risk to themselves or our) Please can you provide fu urther informat ion concerning any re ecommendations for suppo rt?

-Please can you provide de your details below:
+Please can you provide your details below:

 Name: Position:

 Organisation: Tel No:

 Email Address: Date:

-CONSENT TO SHARE INFORMATION PRIOR TO ENROI MENT
+CONSENT TO SHARE INFORMATION PRIOR TO ENROLMENT

-OCHOLINI TO CHARLE

-To be completed by st udent
+To be completed by student

-I Insert Name give cons sent for the above informat ion to be shared with Insert name of provider
+I Insert Name give consent for the above information to be shared with Insert name of provider

-• ·

-Date

-Signature of student
+Date Signature of student

-ou wish the FE provider to contact you

-pupil, please provide a contact name and

-number of the relevant designated safeguarding lead.
+If consent from student has not been sought or you wish the FE provider to contact you directly for further information pertaining to this pupil, please provide a contact name and number of the relevant designated safeguarding lead.

-Name of contact
+Name of contact Telephone number

-Telephone number

-1
+Reviewed Spring 2024 Next review Spring 2026 - or as and when required due to staff changes and legislative or guidance updates